 - enabling a wider set of professionals to get involved in more ways.

-The Children, Young Persons, and Their Families (Oranga Tamariki) Legislation Bill was introduced on 8 December 2016.
-The proposals in this Bill cover a wide-ranging set of legislative reforms.
-The Bill will provide the foundations for the system by:
+The Children, Young Persons, and Their Families (Oranga Tamariki) Legislation Bill is before Parliament.
+The proposals in this Bill cover a wide-ranging set of legislative reforms and will provide the foundations for the system by:

 - ensuring an effective and accountable child-centred system